mathieumaingret/video-youtube/README.md

 ### How to use

-This is a simple php class so :
+This is a simple php class so:

 ```
 require_once 'src/youtube.class.php'